-The development sessions run by Leinster supplement the core skills development players are receiving in their schools and clubs and provide an opportunity for the players to train and play with others of equal or better ability in a challenging (but fun) environment.
+The development sessions run by Leinster supplement the core skills development players are receiving in their schools and clubs and provide an opportunity for the players to train and play with others of equal or better ability.

-A key factor in the development centres has been the adoption of the IHA long term player development extreme 8s format across the schools and clubs from 6th class up - now players are playing in a scaled environment which allows them all to actively participate in the games and develop game and tactical awareness which transfers naturally to the 11-a-side game.
+A key factor in the development of LHA Players has been the adoption of the Hockey Ireland Long Term Athlete Development Programme and in particular the Extreme 8s game format within clubs and schools.
+Now players are playing in a scaled environment which allows them all to actively participate in the games and develop game and tactical awareness which transfers naturally to the 11-a-side game.

-It's not just for one tournament!
-Players attending the development sessions naturally have a desire to play at the highest levels for their province and country - but unfortunately while we have a large number of very talented athletes and potential future internationals, only 18 can be accommodated on the final inter provincial tournament squad.
-In the past this has led to a lot of disappointment and unfortunately some top athletes have prematurely dropped out of hockey or prioritised other sports.
+It not just for one tournament!
+Players attending the development sessions naturally have a desire to play at the highest levels for their province and country - but unfortunately while we have a large number of very talented athletes and potential future internationals, only 18 can be accommodated on the final inter-provincial tournament squad.
+In the past, this has led to a lot of disappointment and unfortunately some top athletes have prematurely dropped out of hockey or prioritised other sports.